vossstef/tang_nano_9k_vic20_lcd/README.md

 * PS2 Keyboard
 * Joystick

-By default cartride ROM will be booted (see push button how to surpress).
+By default cartridge ROM will be booted (see push button how to suppress).

 *VIC-20 in a FPGA* <br>
 ![pinmap](\.assets/vic-20-tang.png)<br> <br>

 ## Tang Push Button utilization
 * S1 push button Reset
-* S2 ROM Cardride ROM disable (keep S2 pressed while power-on or excert a S1 push-button Reset )
+* S2 Cartridge ROM disable (keep S2 pressed while power-on or excert a S1 push-button Reset, release after)
 ## Powering
 Entire prototype circuit with Keyboard and Audio can be powered by Tang USB-C connector from PC or a Power Supply Adapter.
 ## Synthesis